ushertpain/gem_price_data_analysis_proj/README.md

 <br />

 ### Introduction
 Who isn't mesmerized by the beauty of gemstones?
 Personally, I favor green ones like emerald.
 In this project, I'll employ both Python and Tableau.
 Initially, I'll scrape data from a specific store on an online gemstone site.
-Subsequently, I'll clean and analyze the data using Python, and finally
+Then I will perform data cleaning in Python and use Tableau to answer questions I am interested in.
 <br />
 <br />